 To strengthen good and excellent practice, by setting ambitious expectations for high staff and student performance, that delivers excellence in education and training.

-The Weymouth College Strategic Plan, published on a 3-year cycle, will now be underpinned by the Annual Accountability Statement.
+The Weymouth College Strategic Plan is published on a 3-year cycle and due for review in 2024.
 As a statutory duty, to ensure that providers of education and training review the curriculum in line with national skills policy, the statement will be published and monitored for impact and outcomes.

-Outcomes, progression into employment or further/higher education are key themes of impact in addition to individual learner achievements and impact on local economic development.
-Published national data confirms that outcomes are strong, placed 3rd out of 20 colleges in the South-West Region of the country, Weymouth College ensures that learners achieve.
-The College aims to ensure that learners build resilience by gaining fundamental and transferrable skills to support both social and career mobility.

-Context, Place & Community

-Weymouth College is small College and the only provider of General Further Education (GFE) in Dorset Council Area.
+Impact Outcomes, progression into employment or further/higher education are key themes of impact in addition to individual learner achievements and impact on local economic development.
+Published national data confirms that outcomes are strong, placed 2nd out of 20 colleges in the South-West Region of the country, Weymouth College ensures that learners achieve.
+The College aims to ensure that learners build resilience by gaining fundamental and transferable skills to support both social and career mobility.
+Context, Place & Community Weymouth College is small College and the only provider of General Further Education (GFE) in Dorset Council Area.
 Kingston Maurward College (KMC) is a Land Based Specialist College, 9 miles away, and Bournemouth and Poole College is 33 miles away in the east of the county and serving the conurbation of Bournemouth, Christchurch, and Poole.
 All 3 colleges are graded Good by Ofsted and positively engage with collaboration opportunities.
+During the academic year 2023-24, the College is progressing through a Type B merger process with Kingston Maurward College with a planned merger date of 1st August 2024.
+If the merger is successfully achieved a new merged College Accountability Statement will be developed as a priority.
+Currently, both colleges are independently identifying the Local Needs Duty through individual Accountability Statements.
 Our location

-The 3 Dorset colleges provide education and training to 3 different environments within the whole Dorset County.
-Bournemouth and Poole College have the urban catchment with a considerable proportion of the Dorset employers, Kingston Maurward College are a land-based college, delivering a small proportion of general further education courses, alongside land-based provision and Weymouth College delivers to the coastal rural community.
+The three Dorset colleges provide education and training to three different environments within the whole Dorset County.
+Bournemouth and Poole College have the urban catchment with a considerable proportion of the Dorset employers, Kingston Maurward College are a land-based college, delivering a small proportion of general further education courses, alongside land-based provision and Weymouth College delivers a wide range of provision to the coastal rural community.
 Weymouth College is classified as 'rural' and reported as the 3rd most isolated GFE College in the country.
-The College has 2 campuses delivering education and training in Further Education, Higher Education, Apprenticeships, Commercial, Community and Leisure.
+The College has two campuses delivering education and training in Further Education, Higher Education, Apprenticeships, Commercial, Community and Leisure.
 The College offers a broad curriculum, with strong progression routes into further and higher education, apprenticeships, and employment.
-The College has a main campus with a small town-centre site focussing on English, maths and technology alongside employability skills supporting adults in the local community returning to work or improving skills.
+The College has a main campus with a small town-centre site focusing on English, mathematics and digital alongside employability skills supporting adults in the local community returning to work or improving skills.

-The College is also engaged with national government initiatives and currently delivering maths courses for adults through the Multiply project fund and a range of upskilling opportunities through Skills Bootcamps.
+The College is also engaged with national government initiatives and currently delivering mathematics courses for adults through the Multiply project and delivering new innovative curriculum through the Learning and Skills Improvement Fund, through the Local Skills Improvement Plan.
+This provision is key to introducing new 'green skills' meeting a national skills priority need.
 In addition to the local transport infrastructure, the College offers a transport service, but the rurality of our geographical area continues to be a challenge for our learners and can be a barrier to accessibility of employers within an apprenticeship opportunity.
+Weymouth College Employer Locations